 For example, here is the subfolder subfolder_example in a repo and how it is added to the Select Harness Folder setting:

 In Select Default Branch, select the branch that you want to use, such as main.

-Here's an example of the Configure Harness Folder settings for a repo and folder:
+Here's an example of the Configure Harness Folder settings for a repo and root folder:

 When you're ready, click Save.

 In Select Connectivity Mode, you have two options: